-Based on Vaughn Vernon 's definition, "DDD-Lite is a means of picking and choosing a subset of the DDD tactical patterns, but without giving full attention to discovering, capturing, and enhancing the Ubiquitous Language." most of DDD-like approaches are not really DDD!
+Based on Vaughn Vernon 's definition, "DDD-Lite is a means of picking and choosing a subset of the DDD tactical patterns, but without giving full attention to discovering, capturing, and enhancing the Ubiquitous Language." most of the DDD-like approaches are not really DDD!
 If you don’t have bounded contexts so Ubiquitous language(UL) doesn't mean anything and if you have no UL, you won't have business rules.

-As a usual it's my pleasure you to correct my mistakes, thanks
+As usual, it's my pleasure you to correct my mistakes, thanks